Crossroads MVP

 On a Failure, the target might even suffer worse effects.

-If a Poison Affliction ends, the effects (damage, Weakness, etc) remain.
+If a Poison Affliction ends, the effects (damage, Weakened, etc) remain.

 — Poison Strength